marimo-team/marimo-snippets/README.md

 * If you develop a plugin, let us know and we'll link to it from our README.
 * If you have questions while developing a plugin, reach out on GitHub issues.

-marimo snippets is implemented as a wrapper around marimo's online playground;
+marimo snippets is implemented as a wrapper around marimo's online playground.
 In some cases, when building plugins for SSGs, you may be better served by generating working with playground URLs directly, instead of using marimo-snippets.
 Consult the marimo [docs on embedding playground